Microchip (comics): Fictional character biography

-David Linus "Microchip" Lieberman was a legendary computer hacker in the early days of the Internet, performing numerous scams and hacks still held in awe by his peers, until one scam brought him too close to real-world criminals and he was forced into "retirement", rebuilding his life as a quiet, unassuming businessman.
-This ended when his nephew, attempting to follow in his favorite uncle's footsteps, was caught and killed after accidentally hacking into the private computers of the Kingpin.
-While personally investigating his nephew's murder, Lieberman met and started collaborating with the Punisher.
-Microchip's help proved invaluable to Castle: he served not just as a hacker and cyber-investigator, but provided him with invaluable services, such as managing and laundering his finances (i.e., the money Castle takes from the criminals he kills), establishing and maintaining Castle's safehouses, helping Castle train in more "specialized" skills for his war on crime, and obtaining hard-to-get ammunition and equipment.
+David Lieberman, also known as Microchip or simply Micro, is a legendary computer hacker in the early days of the Internet, performing numerous scams and hacks still held in awe by his peers.
+A scam brings him too close to criminals, forcing him to retire and become a businessman.
+This ends when his nephew, attempting to follow in his footsteps, is caught and killed after accidentally hacking into the private computers of the Kingpin.
+While personally investigating his nephew's murder, Lieberman meets and starts collaborating with the Punisher (Frank Castle).
+Microchip's help proved invaluable to Castle: he served not just as a hacker and cyber-investigator, but provided him with invaluable services, such as managing and laundering his finances, establishing and maintaining Castle's safehouses, helping Castle train in more "specialized" skills for his war on crime, and obtaining hard-to-get ammunition and equipment.
 Less obsessed with Castle's personal war, Microchip also acts as a de facto counselor to Castle (e.g., encouraging Castle to take occasional vacations and breaks, to avoid burn-out or losing his mind).

 Over time, more of his past history is revealed.
 His father had been forced to create weapons against his will years before Micro was born; in the same issue he mentions his sister is a happy housewife in Ft.
 Lauderdale.
 Micro has an illegitimate son named Louis Frohike, who winds up getting killed while trying to assist the Punisher in a hostage exchange.

-Micro is capable of fighting on his own such as when he took on an assassination ring threatening his godson's family.
-He also takes on less violent crime, such as when he discovered his new neighbor was being scammed by a "charity".
-He takes down the scammers from within, not by violence but by stealing incriminating records and sending them to fans of yodeling music so they can be publicized while keeping his involvement secret.

-Outside of crime, some plots have revolved around Leiberman's weight.
-In one instance, he attempted to take a break and better control his health by enrolling in a rural camp for overweight people, which claimed to offer a revolutionary weight-loss drug to participants.
-However, he is once again drawn back into crime-fighting and seeking Castle's aid when he realizes the camp is a front for an amphetamines ring, and that the "weight-loss" drug was in fact intended to turn the camp's attendees into addicts.